Does High Blood Sugar Make You Sleepy? Here’s Why And Tips

 Published:

-Ever wonder why?
-High blood sugar.
-When blood sugar gets too high, it can be difficult for insulin (a hormone secreted by the pancreas) to pull glucose from the blood and into cells to give them energy.
-Often times, a spike in blood sugar (hyperglycemia) leads to a significant dip in blood sugar (hypoglycemia), which can also leave you feeling tired.
+Fatigue is a common symptom of type 1 and type 2 diabetes and can impact the quality of life for many who live with this chronic disease.1 When blood sugar gets too high, it can be difficult for insulin (a hormone secreted by the pancreas) to pull glucose from the blood and into cells to give them energy.
+Oftentimes, a spike in blood sugar (hyperglycemia) leads to a significant dip in blood sugar (hypoglycemia), which can also leave you feeling tired.

-In this article, we will dive into why high blood sugar makes you tired, other symptoms of high blood sugar, and ways to prevent it.
+In this article, we will dive into why high blood glucose levels make you tired, other symptoms of high blood sugar, and ways to prevent it.

 People with high blood sugar commonly feel tired.
-Studies show that 61% of those diagnosed with diabetes often feel tired and sluggish.1
+Studies show that 61% of those diagnosed with diabetes often feel tired and sluggish.2

 Even when people with diabetes take steps to actively manage their blood glucose levels – for instance, engaging in regular exercise, proper nutrition, adequate sleep, and stress management – they may still feel tired.
 People with normal to prediabetic blood sugar levels can also feel tired when they experience significant spikes in blood sugar.